bpython/curtsies/readme.md

 Render that text to the terminal, and clean up afterwards!
 Get use keystrokes in realtime!

-This is what using (nearly every feature of) curtsies looks like
+This is what using (nearly every feature of) curtsies looks like:

     import random